Monthly Economic Commentary

 By Conrad Burge, Head of Investment

-The Australian economy weakened further in the March quarter, growing by only 0.1%.
-On a per capita basis, it remained in recession, contracting for the fourth quarter in a row (by 0.4%), with output also likely to have been weak in more recent months.
-The key factor driving this slowdown has been rate rises by the Reserve Bank.
-These have weighed on household spending, with discretionary spending up only 0.1% for the year.
-In May, the annual inflation rate came in above expectations at 4.0% (and 1.0% for the quarter).
+The Australian economy remains weak, growing by only 0.2% in the June quarter.
+On a per capita basis, it remained in recession, contracting for the fifth quarter in a row (by 0.4%), with the economy also likely to have been very weak in the September quarter.
+The key factor driving this slowdown has been tight interest rate policy by the Reserve Bank.
+This has weighed on household spending, with discretionary spending contracting.
+In August, the Reserve Bank’s preferred measure of annual inflation remained elevated at 3.4%.

-Most share markets have been on a broadly upwards trend since last October on the assumption that interest rates had peaked and would soon begin to be reduced.
+Most share markets have been on a broadly upwards trend since October 2023 on the assumption that interest rates had peaked and would soon begin to be reduced.
 This has been particularly supportive of the more interest rate sensitive sectors of the market, including the technology and property sectors.
-This year, over the half year to 30 June, market movements have included rises of 15% for the broad US market (S&P500), 18% for the technology-focused Nasdaq, 9% for Germany, the UK 6%, Japan 18% and Australia 2%, while the French and Chinese markets declined slightly.
-The US market appears fully valued but most others still appear attractively priced, especially small caps, assuming that interest rates soon begin to decline.
+This year, up to 24 September, market movements have included rises of 20% for the broad US market (S&P500) and for the technology-focused Nasdaq, 13% for Germany, the UK 7%, France 1%, Japan 13% and Australia 7%, while the Chinese market declined by 4%.
+The US market appears fully valued but most others still appear attractively priced, especially small caps, assuming that recession can be avoided.

-Major sovereign bond markets have seen yields (interest rates) rise after indications that inflation might not be falling as fast as expected.
-The US 10-year Treasury bond yield fell to a record low of 0.54% on 9 March 2020 during the pandemic but touched 5.0% in October last year before sliding down and then rising again to 4.34% on 28 June this year.
-Similarly, the Australian 10-year bond yield was 0.57% on 8 March 2020 but was also 4.34% on 28 June 2024.
-Some bond markets could see yields fall again (and prices rise) over coming months if growth remains soft and if inflation continues to fall back towards targets.
+Major sovereign bond markets have been volatile this year, with yields (interest rates) rising and falling in line with the outlook for inflation.
+The US 10-year Treasury bond yield fell to a record low of 0.54% on 9 March 2020 during the pandemic but touched 5.0% in October last year before sliding down, then rising again and then sliding to 3.75% on 23 September this year.
+Similarly, the Australian 10-year bond yield was 0.57% on 8 March 2020 but was 3.96% on 23 September 2024.
+Some bond markets could see yields fall further (and prices rise) over coming months if growth remains soft and if inflation continues to fall back towards targets.

 Fiducian’s diversified funds are currently slightly above benchmark for international shares, domestic shares and listed property.
 Exposure to bond markets was lifted last year to around benchmark, while cash holdings have been lowered.